 If I Don’t Go To Physical Therapy Does It Affect the Value of My Case?

 Everyone has day-to-day responsibilities and obligations.
 Jobs, kids and the like.
 Being involved in an automobile accident can make getting those obligations met all the more difficult.
-It's not just a question of being injured, sore and a little less mobile.
+It’s not just a question of being injured, sore and a little less mobile.
 Many Baltimore car accident victims need a course of physical or chiropractic therapy, with sessions scheduled 2, 3 to 4 times a week, to fully, and quickly, recover.
 That makes getting those normal, day to day obligations met more difficult still.
-Every seasoned Baltimore personal injury and accident lawyer has had a client decide that there were things more important than their therapy visits.
+As attorney Eric T. Kirk will tell you, every seasoned Baltimore personal injury and accident lawyer has had a client decide that there were things more important than their therapy visits.
 Do not make that mistake.
 It will affect the value of your case.
-I will put this to the reader as simply as possible: If you are not hurt, you don't have a personal injury case.
+I will put this to the reader as simply as possible: If you are not hurt, you don’t have a personal injury case.

 If you are hurt, do what your doctor tells you to do.
 Don’t miss your appointments.
 Missing appointments will absolutely affect the value of your case.